paulatulis/pt-website-fe/content/blog/The Wheel, but Reinvent It/index.md

   <img width="460" height="300" src="./googler.png">
 </p>

-Throughout the curriculum at Flatiron School, my cohort would be given labs that would ask us to do things like find the most commonly used character in a string, or make a string into the Pig Latin version of itself or even manually recreate the reduce function (the worst!).
+Throughout the curriculum at Flatiron School, my cohort would be given labs that would ask us to do things like find the most commonly used character in a string, or make a string into the Pig Latin version of itself, or even manually recreate the reduce function (the worst!).
 It would at first appear to be a perfect opportunity to use our new search term prowess.
 Except it was not.
 We needed to accomplish these challenges without using the built-in tools.

 I detested these exercises.
 ## What’s the point of trying to start a fire with two twigs when you have a perfectly functioning lighter right next to you?

 I quickly found out that the point is -- and this is where my analogy completely drops off, but I’m staying committed to it --  that interviewers will ask you to build fires with twigs and verbally communicate your inner thoughts while doing so.
-No lighters (Google) allowed.
+No lighters allowed.

 <p align="center">
   <img width="460" height="300" src="./fire.jpg">
 </p>

 Why is this?
-There are a few reasons:

 **1. Engineers should be able to problem solve**